mcraiha/CommonSecrets/SPECIFICATIONS.md

 #### Key identifier

-Key identifier is used to pair one KDF entry to this login information
+Base64 encoded UTF-8 string, is used to pair one KDF entry to this note

 #### Algorithm